-Kamran Sarwar, IT Coordinator, ActionAid
+Kamran Akmal, IT Coordinator, ActionAid

 "NetHope can speak as one group to big technology donors.
 Big technology companies want to help in disaster relief but their donations are often not used well.
 NetHope helps ensure relief donations will go to good use.
-That is a huge value to the donors," claimed Kamran Sarwar, an ActionAid IT Coordinator located in Islamabad, Pakistan.
-Sarwar led a team of ten IT field personnel from various member agencies as a virtual NetHope chapter during the Pakistan earthquake in 2005.
+That is a huge value to the donors," claimed Kamran Akmal, an ActionAid IT Coordinator located in Islamabad, Pakistan.
+Akmal led a NetHope team of ten IT field personnel during the Pakistan earthquake in 2005.
 His role was to coordinate NetHope's support of member agencies' ICT needs in the field.
-Sarwar shared this story:
+Akmal shared this story: